 Before moving to the private sector, I was a National Historic Sites Superintendent at Parks Canada in Eastern Ontario, manager of the Federal Heritage Buildings Review Office (FHBRO) and the Canadian Registrar for the Canadian Register of Historic Places (historicplaces.ca).

-I am an adjunct professor at Carleton University in the School for the Studies of Art and Culture, Art History.
+I am an adjunct professor and teacher at Carleton University in the School for the Studies of Art and Culture, Art History and the Azrieli School of Architecture and Urban Planning.

 Over the years I have produced many research papers for the Historic Sites & Monuments Board of Canada and the FHBRO, while also pursuing independent research projects on the history and heritage of Canadian architecture.